 on the basis of the Withdrawal Agreement

 which was agreed by the European Council on 17 October 2019.

 The agreement includes a transition period

 During this time, EU rules and regulations will continue to apply to the UK and the UK will remain part of the EU's Single Market and Customs Union.
 There will be no immediate changes for citizens and businesses in their day-to-day dealings.

-The EU and the UK will start negotiations on a new future relationship agreement which, if agreed, is due to come into effect from 1 January 2021.
+On 2 March, the EU and the UK began negotiations on a new future relationship agreement which, if agreed, is due to come into effect from 1 January 2021.

 No matter what the final shape of Brexit looks like, the decision of the UK to leave the EU will result in some changes, both here in Ireland and for our EU partners, which we will continue to prepare for.

 Whether you're a concerned citizen or wondering how Brexit may affect your business, the aim of this government website is to help start you getting prepared.

 We are working to keep this website up-to-date.
 Check back regularly, as information is updated as it becomes available.